boxfuse/cloudwatchlogs-java-appender/README.md

  you should consider increasing `maxEventQueueSize` in the config to allow more log events to be buffered before having to drop them.

 ## Version History

+### 1.1.5.44 (2017-06-09)

+- Added default for region (eu-central-1) if it cannot be autodetected
+- Prevented creation of AWS CloudWatch Logs client when disabled

 ### 1.1.4.40 (2017-06-08)